GreenYoshiX/GreenYoshiX.github.io/_posts/Who-Is-Jesus?.md

 "But He was pierced through for our transgressions, He was crushed for our iniquities; The chastening for our peace *fell* upon Him, and by His wounds we are healed."

 ## John 1:1-4
-"In the beginning was the Word and the word was with God and the Word was God.
+"^1^In the beginning was the Word and the word was with God and the Word was God.
-He was in the beginning with God.
+^2^He was in the beginning with God.
-All things came into beingthrough Him, and apart from Him nothing came into being that has come into being.
+^3^All things came into beingthrough Him, and apart from Him nothing came into being that has come into being.
-In Him was life, and the life was the Light of men."
+^4^In Him was life, and the life was the Light of men."